kunal-gulati-dev/discord_clone/Docs.md

 export default MemberIdPage;
 ```
 20. With this we have completed the project Now its time to deploy it on the internet.

+## Deployment
+1. we can not deploy it on vercel because vercel is serverless.
+2. We are using websockets So we have to use railway